-At North Crescent, we understand the responsibility to educate our pupils on e-safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
+At North Crescent, we understand the responsibility to educate our pupils on online safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.

-As part of our Computing Curriculum all children follow our E-safety Scheme of work focusing on identifying some of the risks from being online and how to keep themselves safe.
-The teachers reinforce these e-safety messages during the use of Computing across the wider curriculum.
+As part of our Computing Curriculum all children follow our Online Safety Scheme of work focusing on identifying some of the risks from being online and how to keep themselves safe.
+The teachers reinforce these online safety messages during the use of Computing across the wider curriculum.
 In lessons where the internet is accessed, pupils are guided to sites checked as suitable for their use and processes are in place for dealing with any unsuitable material that is found in internet searches.
 Pupils are taught in all lessons to be critically aware of the materials/content they access online and be guided to validate the accuracy of information.

 In school we have clear rules about using the internet and these are displayed in every classroom.
-(See also North Crescent E-safety Agreement link below)
+(See also North Crescent Online Safety Agreement link below)